erhanbicerr/Deep-Composer-GANs-AWS/README.md

 # Deep-Composer-GANs-AWS
-Deep Composer with custom GANs
+AWS Deep Composer with custom GANs on a AWS Sage Maker Cloud.